springernature/kotlin-playbook/README.md

 # Kotlin Playbook

-How we write Kotlin code in the Content Acquisition domain of Springer Nature Digital IT.
+How we write (backend) Kotlin code in the Content Acquisition domain of Springer Nature Digital IT.

 (A work in progress)